40net-cloud/forticnapp-pov-toolbox/Azure/terraform/activity_log/README.md

 Follow these steps to deploy:

-1. Copy all terraform files and rename the file `terraform.tfvars.txt` to `terraform.tfvars`.
+1. Copy all Terraform configuration files into your working directory.
+Then, rename the file `terraform.tfvars.txt` to `terraform.tfvars`.
+   The terraform.tfvars file contains all configurable input variables for the deployment.
+Each variable is already populated with a default value, so modifying them is optional.
+Update these values only if you need to customize the deployment for your environment.
 2. Terraform code will integrate the primary azure subscription (You can verify it with command line: az account show).
 You can change that behavior with subscription scope variables.
-3. (Optional) when you want to use an existing application set (creat_application to false) and fill in all Your Provisioned Application variables.
+3. (Optional) If you plan to use an existing application, set create_application to false and provide values for all variables related to Your Provisioned Application.
 4. (Optional) Customize your deployment: Default values are provided for all variables, but you may want to customize some of them:
     - lacework_integration_name
     - application name and owner (creat_application to true)